 Today, investment grade gold bullion bars are produced by a vast number of both private and government run mints as well as refineries throughout the world.
 These mints often produce bars in a number of sizes containing a wide range of artistically crafted designs appealing to different investors tastes.
 While most gold bars contain some sort of design, others appear bare and to the point with only a makers mark, purity and weight stamp.

-Gold Bar Sizes, Shapes & Purity
+Gold Bar Sizes, Weights and Purity

 Gold bars are available in an array of sizes depending upon what you are looking for.
 Sizes directly correlate to the weight of the bar, which ranges from the tiny 1 gram gold bar all the way up to the LBMA approved 400 ounce gold bricks that banks use to trade with.